Streets of Rage (video game): Comics

 A special one-off story, called The Facts of Life, appeared in "Sonic the Poster Mag" #7 and involved the heroes causing a racket by fighting one of the many street gangs in a sleeping neighborhood.
 The police arrive and arrest the thugs, as well as take the heroes to a junkyard for execution.
 Along the way, Axel explains why he, Blaze, and Max quit the force to a young rookie officer.
 At the junkyard, just as the officers are about to shoot Max, the rookie officer unlocks Blaze's handcuffs, who proceeds to beat the stuffing out of the cops, with Axel, Skates, and Max following shortly.
-After the dust clears, the rookie officer says that he's seen the true colors of the police force and requests that Axel hit him.
+After the dust clears, the rookie officer says he has seen the true colors of the police force and requests that Axel hit him.
 Axel does so until Blaze tells him to stop, and they and Max and Skates leave as dawn breaks.

-The third and final serial, called The Only Game In Town, appeared in STC #41–46 and involved the Syndicate unleashing an army of street gangs on our heroes, with the event turned into a gambling event as Mr. X opened a book based on whether or not the heroes would reach the river without being killed first.
+The third and final serial, called The Only Game In Town, appeared in STC #41–46 and involved the Syndicate unleashing an army of street gangs on the heroes, with the event turned into a gambling event as Mr. X opened a book based on whether or not the heroes would reach the river without being killed first.
 This ploy was played against the villain when Blaze bet $20,000 on her team's survival at odds of a thousand to one.
-This third story was notable for revealing that, for his failure, the old Mr. X had been the victim of a "swimming accident" and had been replaced with a new one by the Syndicate at story's end.
+This third story was notable for revealing that, for his failure, the old Mr. X was the victim of a "swimming accident" and had been replaced with a new one by the Syndicate at the story's end.
 Like many non-Sonic stories in this magazine, the story had a cliff-hanger ending, with the new Mr. X promising that he would "recoup his losses" and kill the heroes.